-The United Nations High Commissioner for Human Rights, Navi Pillay, has urged the UN Security Council to investigate Syria for crimes against humanity.
+The United Nations High Commissioner for Human Rights, Navi Pillay, has urged the UN Security Council to investigate Syria for crimes against humanity, the BBC reported.

 More on GlobalPost: Syria bans iPhones due to protest footage online